“May these words of my mouth and this meditation of my heart be pleasing in your sight, Lord, my Rock and my Redeemer.” (Psalm 19:14 NIV)

 The ability to empathize with others is a virtue, but it is especially vital for storytellers striving to create characters who readers can empathize with.
 So, while it may sound strange, I’ve started praying that I’ll feel empathy for my characters.

-Having empathy for secondary characters breathes life into them so they have a larger purpose than supporting the main characters.
+Having empathy for secondary characters breathes life into them so that they have a larger purpose than supporting the main characters.
 Having empathy for antagonists enables us to present them as more than cardboard cutouts who exist solely to harass our protagonists.
 Having empathy for main characters ensures that we allow them to grow and make mistakes like real, flawed people.
 It also prevents us from forcing them in directions contrary to who they are or will become.
 And whenever our characters are from an ethnic, cultural, or religious background that is different from ours, writing from a place of empathy fosters a connection with the readers who will identify with those characters.

 4. Christian Themes or Elements